-The good news is that research has shown that over 75% of the reasons employees quit are preventable.
-While it isn’t always easy, the organizations have the ability to directly influence many of the factors that cause employees to resign.
+The good news is that research has shown over 75% of the reasons employees quit are preventable.
+While it isn’t always easy, organizations have the ability to directly influence many of the factors that cause employees to resign.

 - Increase real-time communication by installing monitors throughout their facilities to address a common concern around communication